apollographql/apollo-kotlin/docs/source/advanced/persisted-queries.md

     /**
      * Use this version override to indicate an update to the implementation.
-     * This invalidates the current cache.
+     * This forces gradle to recompile models.
      */
-    String version = "v1"
+    String version = "my-md5-v1"
   }
 }
 ```